Mike's 13th Annual Winter Outlook

 Soil moisture often plays a role in storm tracks and can be very helpful in seasonal outlooks.

 There is not necessarily a correlation between the Atlantic hurricane season and the following winter's weather.
 However, a busy hurricane season usually is due to the pooling of very warm water throughout the Atlantic, often the North Atlantic.
-This can potentially have an effect on maintaining a negative NAO, so it is something to be considered.
-This season was active in the Atlantic, as seen below.
-Notice that the 2011 season was somewhat similar, and we ended up having a rather “quiet” winter, while the relatively busy 2010 season produced a colder winter.
-The harsh winter of 2009-10 was preceded by a very quiet hurricane season.
-I also included a graphic of the 2002 hurricane season, since I looked closely at 2002-03 as an analog winter.
-There were a fair number of tropical systems, but not nearly as many in the central Atlantic as this year.
+This can potentially have an effect on maintaining a negative NAO.
+This season was rather sparse in terms of coverage.
+However, I should note that this is similar to 2009-10, when we had a cold and rather snowy winter.
+Also, despite the lack of significant tropical activity, there are several areas of rather warm water (compared to “normal”) in the North Atlantic.
 Again, there’s not necessarily a correlation between the hurricane season and winter along the East Coast, but the pooling of very warm water in the north Atlantic could be a sign for more blocking to occur.

 ANALOG YEARS/CLIMATE MODELS

 The above are the major factors that are taken into account when making a long-range seasonal prediction.
 After examining what state these factors are in and will likely be in this winter, we usually look to find analog years where these conditions were similar and see what the resulting winter weather was like.
 I have specifically gone back and followed each factor’s history, taking into account individual analog years and their resulting weather conditions.
-Each factor presented different analog years, but there was a good consistency of below average temperatures.
-Precipitation is not as clear.
-The winter of 2002-03 was a benchmark for me to use, but I’m not sure we’ll be able to match that season’s much above average precipitation.
+I considered several analog years (each based on different combinations of comparable signals), some more significant than others (2012-13, 2006-07, 2001-02, 2000-01, 1996-97, 1981-82 and 1970-71).
+These winters varied quite a bit, but the one analog that sticks out to me is 1981-82 and as I mentioned, that was a particularly cold winter in central Virginia.
+Since there is some conflicting evidence from some of the signals, I have “tempered” the outlook so it’s not as harsh as the winter of 1981-82.

 We have many computer models (or simulations) of the atmosphere that are made up of thousands and thousands of mathematical equations.
 Current data from all over the world is plugged into these equations and a supercomputer quickly comes up with solutions that help predict the future state of the atmosphere and the resulting weather.
 There can be a wide variety of solutions and this is why you often hear different forecasts from varying sources.
 We all look at the same data, we just interpret it differently.
 Computer modeling of the atmosphere has come a long way over the last few years and we now have some very reliable climate models that can help predict seasonal trends and averages.